devplayer0/fyp/presentation/slides.md

 - ~50 signups
 - ~35 submissions per assignment
-- No breakdowns!
+- It didn't break!
+- Majority of submissions got full marks
  - Grading too conservative?

+After a "guest lecture" and email announcement, about 50 students signed up, with approximately 35 submissions for each assignment.
+The system held up to all the submissions thankfully!

- - Majority of submissions got full marks
+Most of the submissions got full marks - was the grading curve too generous?

 ---